 Professional vs Amateur Golfers: What’s the Difference?

 Golf is more than just a sport—it’s a lifestyle and even a profession for many across the globe.
 Beyond the lush fairways and serene greens, the world of golf is occupied by two distinct groups: amateur golfers (AM) and professional golfers (PRO).
 While both aim to sink the ball in as few strokes as possible, the approach, purpose, and journey between amateurs and professionals are fundamentally different.
+For newer players who are still building their foundation, GoGolf’s complete beginner’s guide to golf rules and how to play is a helpful starting point.

 To understand these differences and their broader implications, GoGolf dives deep into their motivations, tournament eligibility, rights and restrictions, and the technical aspects that separate these two paths.
+If you are still learning common golf terms such as par, handicap, fairway, green, and tournament format, GoGolf’s essential golf terminology guide can also help make the discussion easier to follow.

 Professional vs Amateur Golfers: What’s the Difference?